All About Adult Brain Tumors

 There are a number of different treatments for brain tumors.
 Some brain tumors are treated with a combination of different types of therapies.
 The exact location and type of brain tumor will dictate which treatments are recommended.

 Chemotherapy is the use of anti-cancer drugs that go throughout the entire body.
 These drugs may be given through a vein or as pills by mouth.
 One of the special challenges in treating brain tumors with chemotherapy is that there is a natural barrier between the brain and the blood, which blocks many medications from entering the brain.
 Only certain chemotherapy medications can cross this blood-brain barrier to treat disease in the nervous system.
-For certain high grade tumors, particularly glioblastoma multiforme, the most commonly used chemotherapy is known as temozolamide, an alkylating chemotherapy.
+For certain high grade tumors, particularly glioblastoma multiforme, the most commonly used chemotherapy is temozolomide, an alkylating chemotherapy.
 It has been shown to be effective when used in combination with radiation therapy after surgery.
 Additional temozolamide is given after completing radiation therapy, usually for an additional 6 months.

 Radiation therapy uses high energy rays (similar to x-rays) to kill cancer cells.
 Radiation for brain tumors comes from an external source (called external beam radiation therapy), and it requires patients to come 5 days a week, for approximately 6 weeks to a radiation therapy treatment center.
 The treatment takes just a few minutes, and it is painless.
 External beam radiation therapy is often employed for brain tumors, either as a primary treatment for unresectable tumors or after surgical resection.
 Typically, the technique of external beam radiation is via Intensity Modulated Radiation Therapy (IMRT).
 When treating brain tumors close to critical structures within the brain that are more sensitive to radiation damage, such as the nerves of the eyes or the brainstem, IMRT can be used to limit the dose of radiation received by these important structures.
-IMRT is not beneficial in every case and your physician can discuss this treatment option with you further.
+IMRT is not beneficial in every case and your provider can discuss this treatment option with you further.

 Proton therapy is a type of radiation therapy that works a bit differently than IMRT or standard radiation.
 The main difference is in the physical properties of the proton beam itself, which allow it to enter the body at a fairly low dose of radiation and increase in the last 3mm of the beam to the dose required for treatment.
 In addition, the beam then stops, resulting in virtually no radiation to the tissue beyond the target- or no "exit dose" as it is called.
 This ability to spare healthy tissue is the main difference between x-rays and protons.
 Research has shown that the biologic effect, or the damage to exposed tissues, is essentially the same for both therapies.
 This means the therapies will destroy tumor cells in the same manner, but protons should result in less toxicity to surrounding healthy tissues.
 Proton therapy can be used to treat some types of brain tumors.

-Radiation therapy can also be given to a very focused area of the brain using a technique called stereotactic radiosurgery.
+Radiation therapy can also be given to a very focused area of the brain using a technique called stereotactic radio surgery.
 Stereotactic radiosurgery requires a patient to have a head frame attached, so that a precise map can be made of the patient's head.
 Radiation is then focused from a variety of different angles to deliver a large radiation dose to the tumor or tumor bed.
 This can be performed using the same machine that delivers external beam radiation or by a special machine called a gamma knife.

-Your radiation oncologist can answer questions about the utility, process, and side effects of any of the above mentioned types of radiation and can recommend the best type of radiation therapy in your particular case.
+Your radiation oncologist can answer questions about the utility, process, and side effects of any of the above-mentioned types of radiation and can recommend the best type of radiation therapy in your particular case.

 Steroids, like prednisone or dexamethasone, may be a part of your brain tumor treatment.
 Steroids are anti-inflammatory medications that are used to decrease swelling in the brain that may develop from the tumor itself or its treatment.
 Some common side effects of steroids are infection, stomach ulcers or bleeding, weight gain, difficulty sleeping, and mood changes.